scratchbackup/scratchbackup.github.io/docs/contributing.md

 > /projects/\*insert the numbers here\***/old**

 Then, in the folder you just made, upload the new backup as "**new**".
 This way, people can look for a newer or older backup.
 Do not backup, more than 1 copy of a project, as that would be spam.
 Only the oldest and newest remain, and you can replace the newest one as much as you like.
-Be sure to add an index.html file to the folder, using the template, to allow people to quickly get their project.
+Be sure to add [/templates/fork](this index.html file) to the folder, using the template, to allow people to quickly get their project.

 # Step Four: Find a rock
 Find a rock.
 Found one?
 Great.
 You're done.